Hufe921/canvas-editor/docusaurus/docs/contributors/how-to-contribute.md

 ## Licensing
 By contributing to this project, you consent to the licensing terms chosen by the project.
 Ensure you review the project's licensing file for detailed information.

-We extend our gratitude for your contributions and eagerly anticipate your active involvement in the React Document Editor project!
+We extend our gratitude for your contributions and eagerly anticipate your active involvement in the Canvas Editor project!